mikpan/measurebot/README.rst

 Baby steps
 ==========

-- Update conversationbot2 for measurements
+- Debug measure_conversationbot for measurements
 - Choose storage for preferences and measurements
 - Auto-save user profile and preferences
 - Store measurements